WowOpenBox/website/help.md

 Note that to change the delay you need to hit the Return key

+There is a "Track Mouse" (and stop tracking) button (and hotkey, default `Ctrl-Shift-M`) to track coordinates to help doing pixel perfect placement of your windows

 ## Need more help?
 Report a problem?
 Suggest a new feature?

 Make sure you are running the latest [release](https://github.com/WowOpenBox/WowOpenBox/releases)